HePeng2016/3D_Rotation_Group_Equivariant_Representations/README.md

 V1, V2, V3 are spherical harmonic tensors to be encoded with wigner 3J.
 Only shell n1 for V1 is selected, and for three shells wigner production from V1,V2,V3 with degrees s1,s2,s3 satisfied that s1 = n1, and s1 < abs(s2-s3)+n2.

+    std::vector<double> W3jProductCToR(const std::vector<std::complex<double>>& InvariantV, int n1,int d2, int d3, int n2);

+The definition of n1 and n2 is the same of W3jProduct, d2,d3 are the dimensions of V2 and V3 that are as inputs of W3jProduct.This funcation will convert the spherical harmonic that is the result of W3jProduct into a real vector.